awsdocs/aws-iotanalytics-developer-guide/doc_source/create-dataset.md

 }
 ```

-Run the following command to create the data set content by executing the query\.
+Run the following command to create the dataset content by executing the query\.

 ```
 aws iotanalytics create-dataset-content --dataset-name mydataset
 ```

-Wait a few minutes for the data set content to be created before you continue\.
+Wait a few minutes for the dataset content to be created before you continue\.

 ## Accessing the queried data<a name="access-queried-data"></a>

-The result of the query is your data set content, stored as a file, in CSV format\.
+The result of the query is your dataset content, stored as a file, in CSV format\.
 The file is made available to you through Amazon S3\.
 The following example shows how you can check that your results are ready and download the file\.

 Run the following `get-dataset-content` command\.